 Small objects present a unique challenge in scene generation due to their dependence on larger furniture for support.
 For instance, a computer monitor is typically placed on a desk, while books are arranged on shelves.
 These objects must be positioned to respect the physical constraints of their supporting furniture while adhering to user specifications.
 However, existing methods rarely capture this hierarchical dependency, leading to sparse and unrealistic small object placements.
 In addition, the lack of large-scale scene datasets that encompass both furniture-level and small object arrangements makes it non-trivial to train models capable of generating complex hierarchical scenes.

-In this paper, we present \ours, a hierarchical framework for indoor scene generation with dense object arrangements at multiple scales.
-We employ a unified approach to placing objects based on text-explicit and implicit relationships, from room-level furniture arrangements to the arrangement of small objects on furniture.
+In this work, we introduce \oursfull (\ours), a hierarchical approach to generating indoor scenes with densely populated objects.
+We employ a unified approach to placing objects, guided by both text-explicit and implicit relationships.
+This spans scales from room-level furniture layouts to the placement of small objects on furniture.
 At each level, \ours first identifies valid \textit{support regions} (i.e., regions in which objects can be placed) and then generates compositional object arrangements within them.
-This decomposition transforms the scene generation problem into equivalent subproblems of arranging objects on surfaces, while ensuring that the generated scene align with user intent.
+This transforms the scene generation problem into equivalent subproblems of arranging objects on surfaces, while ensuring that the generated scene aligns with user intent.

 Our key insight is that object arrangements in indoor scenes exhibit recurring spatial patterns across scales.
 For instance, dining chairs surrounding a circular table and place settings arranged around a centerpiece follow a common circular pattern.
 We refer to such spatial patterns as \textit{motifs}\,---\,fundamental and reusable object placement structures that are ubiquitous in indoor environments.
 These motifs can be efficiently learned from a few examples and applied across different scales to generate realistic and coherent object arrangements.
 By composing these motifs into \textit{scene motifs}, we enable the generation of complex arrangements across the scene hierarchy under a unified framework, facilitating structured and scalable scene generation.